Entropy production of active particles in underdamped regime: Introduction

 In addition to the above motivation, the current study is relevant to a growing interest in active particle models with inertia \cite{Lowen19,Sandoval20,Lowen22}.
 Such models are more representative of particles embedded in low-density environment such as gas.
 Examples include mesoscopic dust particles in plasmas \cite{Morfill09}, granulars on a vibrating plate \cite{Weber13}, or insect flight at water interfaces \cite{Kim16}.

 To formulate $\Pi$ within underdamped dynamics, we explore the link between the entropy production rate and the heat dissipation rate \cite{Sekimoto98,Sasa05,Maes09,Maes21,Landi21}.
-Using Kramers equation, we obtain a number of alternative formulations of $\Pi$.
+From the Kramers equation for particles in an external potential, we obtain a number of alternative formulations of $\Pi$.
 One by-product of this analysis is the derivation of the virial theorem for active particles.
-Another interesting result is the representation of distributions in $v$-space, for active particles in unconfined environment, as convolution between the Maxwell distribution and the distribution at zero temperature.
+Another interesting result is the representation of stationary distributions in $v$-space, for active particles in unconfined environment and in a harmonic trap, as a convolution between the Maxwell distribution and the distribution at zero temperature.
+This is possible because in both cases the two random processes are independent.
+The independence of the random processes is lost for other types of confinements.

+Furthermore, this work shows that for particles in a harmonic trap the entropy production is found to be maximal at $\tau = \omega^{-1}$, where $\omega$ is the natural frequency of a harmonic potential.
+For $\tau < \omega^{-1}$ the entropy production quickly decreases and then vanishes at $\tau=0$.
+This suggests the presence of two equilibria, in the limits $\tau\to 0$ and $\tau\to\infty$.
+The equilibrium in the limit $\tau\to\infty$ represents a system in equilibrium with quenched disorder \cite{Frydel21a,Frydel22c}.
+This is different from analysis based on overdamped dynamics where the entropy production increases monotonically with decreasing $\tau$ and is maximal at $\tau=0$.
+Therefore, only a single equilibrium at $\tau\to \infty$ is predicted.

 The role of inertia in determining entropy production has been investigated in the past.
 In \cite{Celani12,Nakayama13} this was done for a system in the presence of temperature gradients and in \cite{,Chun15}, for a Brownian particle in a harmonic trap and in contact with two heat baths.
 To our knowledge, the role of inertia on $\Pi$ for active particle systems has been considered for the first time in \cite{Shankar18} for an unconfined environment and in two-dimensions, and without considering the RTP model.
+More recently, some aspects of inertia within the AOUP model were considered in \cite{Lorenzo21}.